Lexham English Bible

+Methodology

-According to its foreword, the translator's intent was to achieve:
+According to the LEB's foreword, the translator's intent was to achieve:

 The LEB is relatively literal and was derived from an interlinear translation of the Greek NT.
 An unusual feature of the LEB is the use of corner brackets to mark idioms in the English translation.
 Italics are used to indicate words supplied by the translator with no direct equivalent in the underlying Greek.

-However there are instances where instead of giving a literal translation of a word it gives us its dynamic equivalent.
-For example in Mark 3:3, the Greek word Ἔγειρε is translated as "come".
-The literal translation should be "Arise" or "get up" or "stand" but LEB translates the word as "come".
-The LEB does not provide any footnote or explanation that why instead of "Arise" or "Stand" another word, which is not literal is used.
+In some instances, however, the LEB provides a dynamic equivalent for a word instead of a literal translation, without explanation.
+For example, in Mark 3:3, the Greek word ἔγειρε (égeire) is translated in the LEB as "come".
+The literal translation should be "arise" or "get up" or "stand".
+The LEB does not provide any footnote or explanation as to why a non-literal word is used.